agencyenterprise/agency-detect/README.md

 This project implements a principled framework for discovering autonomous agents within raw dynamical systems without supervision, based on the theoretical foundations of **Markov blankets** and **active inference**.

+To try it out, use [https://docs.google.com/document/d/1e4Xx-Ez0iuN5fhrYjcV9fjS26HiEx1e4RlEAPVBlCaA/edit?tab=t.0](this 1 minute quickstart with screenshots) (browser only required).

 ## Overview

 Complex systems—from neural networks to multi-agent simulations—often contain hidden autonomous actors with their own sensors, actions, and internal states.
 Traditional approaches require manual labeling or domain knowledge.
 This framework automatically discovers these agents by detecting **Markov blanket structures** in time series data.